-Many of the railroad tie bridges were completely decayed and covered with a slick layer of decaying wood, moss, and leaves.
-These were the bridges you either walked around and tiptoed across with great caution.
+Many railroad tie bridges were decayed and covered with a smooth layer of rotting wood, moss, and leaves.
+These were the bridges you either walked around or tiptoed across with great caution.

 I passed three backpackers with a dog and one minimalist.
 I think the minimalist was wearing sandals.
 My toes cringed just thinking about the exposure.
 How do you hike like that through foot-sucking mud?
 I had images of sticks piercing toes and rocks jamming into cracked toenails.

-I finally reached Moose Pond around 9:30 and said hi to three friendly fellas spread across the shelter.
-They were comfortable and one was even perched up in the middle of the shelter in a lightweight chair.
-They willingly offered to make space but I don’t usually stay in shelters – mice, Noro virus, snoring, rafter hanging snakes – any number of reasons.
+I finally reached Moose Pond around 9:30 and said hi to three friendly fellas across the shelter.
+They were comfortable, and one was even perched up in the middle of the refuge in a lightweight chair.
+They willingly offered to make space, but I don’t usually stay in shelters – mice, Norovirus, snoring, rafter hanging snakes – for several reasons.

-After circling the shelter area a few times I found a good site below the shelter and set up my new giant Duplex Tarp Tent.
-Organizing my gear required actually reaching for it for the first time in years.
-I was usually trying to squeeze it in around me so it would not get wet.
+After circling the shelter area a few times, I found a good site below the shelter and set up my new giant Duplex Tarp Tent.
+Organizing my gear required reaching for it for the first time in years.
+I usually tried to squeeze it around me so it would not get wet.
 It was nice to have that kind of room at only 19 ounces.